QuitoTactico/QuitoTactico/README.md

-- Hi, I’m Esteban Vergara Giraldo, or known as @QuitoTactico :shipit:
+- Hi!, I’m Esteban Vergara Giraldo, or known as @QuitoTactico :shipit:
-- Currently studying systems engineering at `EAFIT University`.
+- Currently studying systems engineering at [EAFIT University](https://www.eafit.edu.co/).
-- I’m interested in `Machine Learning`, `Competitive Programmation` and `Game Development`.
+- I’m actually interested in `Data Analysis`, `Machine Learning`, `Competitive Programmation` and `Game Development`.
 - Continuously learning how to code anything in basically any language, but my favourites are `Python`, `Java` and `C++`.
 - I’m looking to collaborate on small machine learning projects and indie game development.
 - If you tell me to put DOOM-64 on your microwave, i'll do it.